 - Warehouse workers

-As mentioned earlier, Rock Wool used asbestos in a variety of its products for numerous years, which included the following:
+As mentioned earlier, Rock Wool used asbestos in a variety of its products for numerous years, including the following:

 - One Shot Insulating Cement